pavarte/PCHIC-ABC-Prediction/README.md

 ## Tips and Comments

 * We thank the Fulco, Nasser, Engreitz et al for developing the original ABC model and making the codebase accessible.
-* We found that exact threshold for cutoff depends on the noiseness of the input data.
-We therefore recommend you plot log(Expression) against number of enhancers against varying threholds and find a value that balances the number of enhancer with sufficient predictability of expression at higher number of enhancers.
+* We found that the exact cutoff threshold depends on how noisy the input data is.
+We therefore recommend plotting log(Expression) against the number of enhancers using different thresholds, then selecting a value that balances having enough enhancers with reliable expression prediction at higher enhancer counts.
-* Please note the expression file should tab separated with no column names.
+* Please note the expression file should be tab separated with no column names...

 ## Contact